nicoalba1/DesignProject02/README.md

 # DesignProject02
 Design Project #2 for AE 353: Aerospace Controls

 Goal: Design a controller that will make a robot arm move to a sequence of points in space.
-The catch: there are 2 joints and only one actuator.
+The catch: there are 2 joints and only one actuator.;
 *Also created a small peicewise function for movement as proof of concept*

 To run:
-Open Files in MATLAB
+Open Files in MATLAB;
 In the command window run: DesignProblem01('Controller','diagnostics',true)

 File Descriptions: